June 25, 2020

 Who is it for: Spree is a perfect fit for anyone who wants to build a flexible, feature-rich, mobile-ready e-commerce website from the ground up, and can make do with the frontend proposed by Spree Commerce developers (or want to invest in UI changes).

 Who is it not for: Those who already have an eCommerce platform with a lot of items, and do not wish to change how it looks.

 Saleor is a rapidly-growing open source e-commerce platform that has served high-volume companies from branches like publishing and apparel since 2012.
 Based on Python and Django, the latest major update introduces a modular front end powered by a GraphQL API and written with React and TypeScript.

 We managed to set up the localhost API and a Heroku instance in 2 hours, which is lightning fast.
-The platform itself is very well developed and maintained, with quite an impressive community, which is very important in terms of future-proofing your ecommerce and gaining support when modifying it (there is a whole documentation for it.)
+The platform itself is very well developed and maintained, with quite an impressive community, which is very important in terms of future-proofing your eCommerce and gaining support when modifying it.

 Saleor comes with a built-in single-page dashboard, which is quite intuitive and allows the admin to manage people (assign, manage staff), products (add, change, display, delete), and processes (payments, shipping, taxes).

 Some of the most interesting features that Saleor brings: